lnicola/blog/content/a-fun-nfs-bug.md

 I don't know what kind of server we're dealing with, but it doesn't let us open any file multiple times.
 It even fails &mdash; maybe not surprisingly &mdash; if we're opening it from different processes.

-I wasn't able to find any reports of a similar problem, so one of my reasons for writing this to make it available to search engines.
+I wasn't able to find any reports of a similar problem, so one of my reasons for writing this is to make it available to search engines.

 ## The solution